Fermat–Catalan conjecture: Known solutions

 The first of these (1^{m} + 2^{3} = 3^{2}) is the only solution where one of a, b or c is 1, according to the Catalan conjecture, proven in 2002 by Preda Mihăilescu.
 While this case leads to infinitely many solutions of (1) (since one can pick any m for m > 6), these solutions only give a single triplet of values (a^{m}, b^{n}, c^{k}).

 Partial results

-It is known by the Darmon–Granville theorem, which uses Faltings's theorem, that for any fixed choice of positive integers m, n and k satisfying (2), only finitely many coprime triples (a, b, c) solving (1) exist.
+It is known by the Darmon–Granville theorem, which uses Faltings' theorem, that for any fixed choice of positive integers m, n and k satisfying (2), only finitely many coprime triples (a, b, c) solving (1) exist.
 However, the full Fermat–Catalan conjecture is stronger as it allows for the exponents m, n and k to vary.

 The abc conjecture implies the Fermat–Catalan conjecture.

 For a list of results for impossible combinations of exponents, see Beal conjecture#Partial results.
 Beal's conjecture is true if and only if all Fermat–Catalan solutions have m = 2, n = 2, or k = 2.

 Poonen et al. list exponent triples where the solutions have been determined: